mwasdex/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints the alphabet in lowercase, followed by a new line.
 # 3-print_alphabets.c
 Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+# 4-print_alphabt.c
+Write a program that prints the alphabet in lowercase, followed by a new line.